EU Immigration Law: Everything Immigrants Need to Know

 Entry Requirements

-These requirements are designed to ensure compliance with legal standards while providing a framework for a smooth entry into EU member states:
+These requirements are designed to ensure compliance with legal standards while providing a framework for a smooth entry into EU member states and adhere to EU immigration law:

 • Passport